DataFrames - Part 1

 OUTPUT

-Notice that shape (like columns) is not followed by round parenthesis.
+Notice that shape (like columns) is not followed by round parentheses.
 It is not a function that can take arguments.
-Technically, shape is a ‘property’ of the dataframe.
+Technically, shape is a ‘property’ of the DataFrame.

 To find out what data type is contained in each of the columns, us dtypes, another ‘property’: